 Young Parent Services provides parenting education through individual visits, group classes and family events through LISD Parents As Teachers.

-The young parents will meet one on one with their parent educator every other week.
-There are English and Spanish speaking parent educators.
-The visits can continue until the child is four or five, as long as the parents continue to live within the boundaries of our service.
+Young parents will meet one on one with a Parent Educator on a biweekly basis.
+There are English and Spanish speaking Parent Educators.
+The visits can continue until the young child enrolls in a public school, as long as the parents continue to live within the boundaries of our district.

 Book Bag Program

-At every visit, your home visitor will leave a bag of books for you to read with your little ones.
-We can fill the entire newsletter with research on how important it is in a child’s life to be a good reader… educationally, socially, emotionally, and eventually professionally.
-However, Dr. Seuss says it best … “The more that you read, the more things you will know.
-The more that you learn the more places you’ll go.”
-YOU can change your child’s life by reading to him/her every day.
-We want to support families in this important endeavor by providing you with fun books to connect, engage, and learn along with your child.
-Enjoy!
+At every visit, the Early Childhood and Family home visitor will leave a bag with a book for each family to use to read with the child.
+Research tells us how important it is in a child’s life to be a good reader… educationally, socially, emotionally, and eventually professionally.
+Parents can change a child’s life by reading to him/her every day.
+We want to support families in this important endeavor by providing them with fun books to connect, engage, and learn along with each child.